 What Does A Bearded Dragon Eat?

-In the wild, Beardies are omnivores and eat spiders, insects, worms, small rodents, smaller lizards, greens, fruits and flowers.
+In the wild, they are omnivores.
+Bearded dragons eat spiders, insects, worms, small rodents, smaller lizards, greens, fruits and flowers.

-They are an ipportunistic predator that attacks their food when it is close by.
+They are an opportunistic predator that attacks their food when it is close by.

 When in captivity their diet is easy to maintain.